 Brix measures the total dissolved solids in the sap of a plant, which includes sugars, organic acids, vitamins, minerals, amino acids and phytonutrients.
 The higher your brix value, the sweeter and more nutritious your plant is.
 Brix has traditionally been used in the wine, sugar, carbonated beverage, fruit juice and honey industries.
 However, brix can be used with any crop.

 Brix values can be measured with an instrument called a refractometer, which measures the refractive index of a liquid.
-A couple drops of sap or juice from the plant is squeezed onto the tool.
+Squeeze a couple drops of sap or juice from the plant onto the tool.
 When light strikes the carbohydrates, salts, and molecules in the liquid, it bends or refracts.
 The more dissolved solids there are in the liquid, the greater the refraction, and the higher the brix value.
 The higher the brix level, the sweeter and more nutritious your plant is.

 If the fruit, vegetable, or leaf does not produce juice easily, the best way to extract it is to use a mortar and pestle to smash them and then strain it through a mesh screen onto the instrument.
 You could also use a garlic press.